-The wireless or Wi-Fi Signal Travels in a shape like an Elipse and the Fresnel Zone is the lower part of the Elipse.
+The wireless or Wi-Fi Signal Travels in a shape like an Ellipse and the Fresnel Zone is the lower part of the Ellipse.

 The Fresnel zone is the elliptical shape created between a transmitter and a corresponding receiver.
 The radius of the Fresnel zone is relative to the physical distance between the receiver and the transmitter and also to the frequency of RF transmitted.

 Fresnel Zone becomes more important if a factor in long-range point to point links of bridges and backhauls.